 Don’t want to have to choose between being a water- or forest-dweller?
 The problem’s solved if you’re an Amazon river dolphin, also known as a Boto dolphin!
 It would be dreamy to live immersed in the flooded forests.

-Connect with us if…
+Connect with me if…

 Connect with me and our amazing team if you want to talk about animal photojournalism, apply for our fellowship, explore our Masterclass, send us work for licensing, or pitch a story you’d like to shoot.
 We’d love for you to join our community!